 An easy elevated recipe for pappardelle pasta in a savory roasted red pepper sauce.

-This is a sponsored conversation with Garofalo Pasta.
+This post is sponsored by Garofalo Pasta.
 All opinions are my own.

 If you’ve been visiting Familystyle Food on the regular, you know my love for pappardelle pasta is real and true.